nova0821/iotjs-wiki/Build-for-Linux.md

 sudo apt-get install gyp cmake build-essential
 ```

-gcc/g++ compiler version 4.8 is required to compile.
+gcc/g++ compiler at least version 4.8 is required to compile.
 If you have problem upgrading to 4.8, please google.
 One of that helped me is [how-to-install-gcc-4-8](http://askubuntu.com/questions/271388/how-to-install-gcc-4-8)

 ### 1. Get the sources

 Clone from our repo to look around and test it.
-If you get interested and want to try something interesting, please fork and lets work together.
+If it attracts you and want to try something interesting, please fork and send us requests.

 To get the source for this repo,
 ```